How to Sort Your LEGO Collection (5 Proven Methods)

 Should I sort Technic pieces differently?

 Yes.
 Technic elements have their own logic: beams by hole count, connectors by type, axles by length, gears by tooth count.
 Keep them separate from standard bricks entirely.
+A Technic-heavy collection may need as many dedicated drawers as the rest of your entire LEGO sort combined.

 What about pieces from sets I might want to sell?

 If there’s any chance you’ll sell a set, keep those pieces bagged separately with instructions.
 Complete sets with all pieces sell for significantly more than parted-out collections.
+Once you’ve mixed them in, reassembling a specific set from your sort is extremely difficult.

 How do I handle pieces I can’t identify?

 BrickLink’s catalog includes every LEGO piece ever made.
 Search by color and approximate shape, or use their “Part Out” feature on specific sets you own.
 There’s also r/lego on Reddit for help identifying unusual pieces.
+For vintage pieces, Brickipedia and Rebrickable.com can also help.

 Is it worth sorting a mixed bulk lot?

 Usually yes, but first remove non-LEGO elements (they’re more common in bulk lots than you’d expect) and wash everything.
 Then sort in stages—rough categories first, finer sorting as you have time.
+The value of a sorted collection exceeds a bulk lot both for your own use and if you ever decide to sell.

-Final Thoughts
+Final Thoughts on Sorting LEGO

-The perfect sorting system is the one you’ll actually maintain.
+The perfect sorting LEGO system is the one you’ll actually maintain.
 Start simpler than you think you need, add complexity as your collection grows and you understand your building patterns, and don’t let perfect be the enemy of good.

 A roughly sorted collection beats an unsorted one by miles.
 Even if your system isn’t optimal, you’ll build faster, enjoy the process more, and waste less time hunting through mixed bins.
 That time savings adds up to more actual building—which is the whole point.